 Compliance with the Drinking Water Standards for New Zealand

-Nelson’s water supply system is assessed every year against the Drinking Water Standards for New Zealand 2005 (Revised 2018) (DWSNZ) by a Drinking Water Assessor for the Ministry of Health.
+Nelson’s water supply system was previously assessed each year against the Drinking Water Standards for New Zealand 2005 (Revised 2018) (DWSNZ) by a Drinking Water Assessor for the Ministry of Health.

-- Treatment plant: That treatment requirements have been met, and the subsequent quality of the water leaving the treatment plant meets the DWSNZ (for bacteria, protozoa, cyanotoxins and chemicals).
+- Treatment plant: That treatment requirements have been met, and the subsequent quality of the water leaving the treatment plant meets the DWSNZ.

-- Distribution zone: That water quality monitoring requirements have been met, and the quality of the water when it arrives at your tap meets the DWSNZ (for bacteria and chemicals).
+- Distribution zone: That water quality monitoring requirements have been met, and the quality of the water when it arrives at your tap meets the DWSNZ.

 Flush your taps